CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 4.2 Layered and multifaceted view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO: some introductory words, sub chapter stars directly with bulletpoints, inconstent with prior sub chapters

-Layers principle: distinction between project repos, topic repos and curated repos - efficient reuse (push/pull, search-source, sync, distribute)
+- Layers principle: distinction between project repos, topic repos and curated repos
+- Efficient reuse (push/pull, search-source, sync, distribute)
 - Be aware that some types of research do not hold a singular truth but multiple interpretations
-- for records: push/pull does not change the sample size (does not add records), search-source changes the sample size (explicit source/lineage)
+- For records: push/pull does not change the sample size (does not add records), search-source changes the sample size (explicit source/lineage)
-- distribute: push-logic to feed records into topic repositories
+- Distribute: push-logic to feed records into topic repositories

 .. _curation_per_default:

 4.3 Curation per default
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Reuse of curated content shoudl be the default (as easy as possible, expected by authors, journals, ...)
+Reuse of curated content should be the default (as easy as possible, expected by authors, journals, ...).

 Reuse of community-curated data is a built-in feature of CoLRev, aimed at saving efforts across projects as well as increasing accuracy and richness of the process.
 Per default, every CoLRev repository that is registered locally makes its data accessible to all other local repositories.